 Following this, some of the activists approached the National Green Tribunal (NGT) contesting the soil remediation standard of 20 mg/kg.
-The NGT directed the Central Pollution Control Board (CPCB) to obtain an expert opinion on whether the Site-Specific Target Level of 20 mg/kg is the right remediation standard.
-On November 1, 2018, the Principal Bench of the NGT, Delhi cleared the way for soil remediation at HUL's former factory in Kodaikanal.
-The NGT has now reaffirmed the soil remediation standard of 20 mg/kg.
+The NGT has directed the Central Pollution Control Board (CPCB) to obtain an expert opinion on whether the Site-Specific Target Level of 20 mg/kg is the right remediation standard.
+In the interim, the NGT asked HUL to wait for its order to begin remediation of soil inside the factory premises.

+On November 1, 2018, the Principal bench of the NGT, Delhi cleared the way for soil remediation at HUL's former factory in Kodaikanal.

+The NGT has reaffirmed the soil remediation standard of 20 mg/kg.